tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 -rw-r--r--    1 root     node          1384 Feb 25 12:40 package.json
 ```

 As we could see, the group node only has permission to read for *node_modules/@prisma/engines*, but no write permission.
-Here is a trap: instead of just recklessly add *chmod -R g=rwx ./node_modules/@prisma/engines* to Dockerfile to "fix" it,  you need think what the heck does it need to write to this *node_modules/@prisma/engines* folder?
+Here is a trap: instead of just recklessly adding *chmod -R g=rwx ./node_modules/@prisma/engines* to Dockerfile to "fix" it,  you need think about what it needs to write to this *node_modules/@prisma/engines* folder?
 Isn't from the official documents (as we list in above section) saying that it only changes when you re-install the package ?
-Is *node_modules/.prisma/client* suppose to be change even though we did run a different command *prisma migrate deploy*?
+Is *node_modules/.prisma/client* supposed to be changed even though we did run a different command *prisma migrate deploy*?

 > * The @prisma/client module itself, which only changes when you re-install the package:  *node_modules/@prisma/client*
 > * The .prisma/client folder, temporary, which is the default location for the unique Prisma Client generated from your schema: *node_modules/.prisma/client*